giacbrd/SmartPipeline/docs/usage.rst

 it is going to be copied in each process.
 This means that the stage must be "pickleable": serializable with the `pickle <https://docs.python.org/3/library/pickle.html>`_ module.
-If we want to define non-serializable attributes in our stage object, but also allow to run un multi-processes, we must find a way generate these attributes for each object copy in each process.
+If we want to define non-serializable attributes in our stage object and run it on more processes, we must find a way generate these attributes for each object copy in each process.

 This is what :meth:`.Stage.on_fork` method solves.
 It is simply used to initialize attributes "a posteriori".
-It is normally called after ``__init__``, but in case of execution on multiple processes, it is called only on the stage copy at process start.
+It is normally called after ``__init__``, but in case of execution on multiple processes, it is called once, on the stage copy, at process start.

 Also for :class:`.ErrorManager` it is necessary to define :meth:`.ErrorManager.on_fork`, because the manager must be coupled with a stage when it is copied.